-When unblinding, if it is determined that the participant received the Ad26.COV2.S vaccine (and not placebo), the participant will be informed that there are no data on the safety of receiving two different COVID-19 vaccines.
-In the event the participant is unblinded, no further study vaccination will be permitted.
-Unblinded participants, whether in the vaccine or control group, will be asked to continue to be followed in this study in line with the Schedules of Activities to the extent that they permit.
+When unblinding, if it is determined that the participant received the SARS-CoV-2 vaccine (and not placebo), the participant will be informed that there are no data on the safety of receiving two different COVID-19 vaccines.
+Unblinded participants, whether in the vaccine or control group, will be asked to continue to be followed in this study in line with the schedule of activities to the extent that they permit.
 Safety, efficacy, and immunogenicity evaluations will be identical for all participants, including participants that are unblinded to obtain an authorized/licensed COVID-19 vaccine and who remain in the study, including participants in the safety subset, if applicable and feasible.
 All data will be analyzed separately from the point of unblinding for safety, efficacy and immunogenicity, as described in the Statistical Analysis Plan.